 New shoes.
 Source: Unknown

 As of right now, the rescuers are in need of shovels, hammers, and other tools needed to rescue any possible survivors – they’re still out there.
-On Sunday, this baby was pulled out from a house, unharmed.
+On Sunday, this baby was pulled out of a house, unharmed.

 Baby rescued from eruption rubble.
 Source: Unknown